 8. Test your pixels to see if they’re firing

-Let’s take the Facebook pixel for example.
-When you want to create an ad campaign to Facebook users who have visited your landing page but haven’t converted, you’ll add pixels to both your landing page and your “thank you” page.
+Let’s take the Meta pixel for example.
+When you want to create an ad campaign to target Facebook users who have visited your post-click landing page but haven’t converted, you’ll add pixels to both your post-click landing page and your “thank you” page.

-When those pixels are firing correctly, you’ll be able to run ad campaignsed toward those who have visited your landing page while excluding audiences who have visited your “thank you” page (people who have already converted).
+When those pixels are firing correctly, you’ll be able to run ad campaigns targeted toward those who have visited your post-click landing page while excluding audiences who have visited your “thank you” page (people who have already converted).
 (Read more about that here.)

 But, techniques like this one will only work if your pixel registers the people visiting your pages.
 To see if your pixel is firing, test your post-click landing page by converting and see if your analytics dashboards register a conversion.